 For nearly three decades, the name Brian Knox has been synonymous in Santa Fe with fine-dining.
 Prior to launching the Shake Foundation, Chef Knox owned and operated Aqua Santa, a contemporary American restaurant which helped pioneer the city’s slow-food movement.
 He’s been wanting to make high-quality burgers widely accessible and affordable in a fun and welcoming venue for several years.
 The Shake Foundation is the culmination of those dreams.

-Built on a site which previously housed a gas station for fifty years, the Shake Foundation isn’t much bigger than a roadside stand, but offers an ambitious menu belying its Lilliputian size.
+Built on a site which for fifty years housed a gas station, the Shake Foundation isn’t much bigger than a roadside stand, but offers an ambitious menu belying its Lilliputian size.
 This burger hop is strictly a walk-up operation with several picnic tables for sitting.
 A number of stately deciduous trees provide seasonal shade and help block New Mexico’s winds.
 Heavily trafficked Cerrillos is scant feet away from the restaurant, but you don’t get the sense of being “in town.”

 Burgers are the featured fare: cheese burgers with or sans green chile and the classic burger, both available as singles or doubles.
 A number of free and optional toppings are available, the latter including such revolutionary items as whipped lardo (seasoned, cured pork fat), house-brined pickles and jalapeños and garlic mayo.
 The menu also offers a turkey burger, a portobello burger and a New Mexico Shepherd’s Lamb Burger as well as a fried oyster sandwich with red chile mayo.
 Green chile stew and a Caesar salad round out the food menu.

 31 March 2014: If for no other reason than we’re in America and we like to super-size our burgers, you’ll want to order a double meat burger.
 The single is all of three ounces (just an ounce shy of the quarter-pounder), but by all appearances doesn’t look much bigger than some “sliders.”
 A better reason to order a double meat burger is the beef’s healthful deliciousness.
 The beef blend is a combination of sirloin and brisket with no hormones or antibiotics.
 All burgers are cooked to medium unless otherwise requested.
 True to Chef Knox’s heritage, buns are buttered though not dripping in butter as you’d find in Milwaukee.